 |15 - 20 Years||+7%|

 The experience level is the most important factor in determining the salary.
-Naturally the more years of experience the higher your wage.
-We broke down SAP Consultant salaries by experience level and this is what we found.
+Naturally, the more years of experience the higher the wage.
+We broke down salaries by experience level for people working as SAP Consultant and this is what we found.

-Employees with less than two years of experience makes approximately 74,700 CHF per year.
+Employees with less than two years of experience earn approximately 74,700 CHF.

-While someone with an experience level between two and five years is expected to earn 96,000 CHF per year, 29% more than someone with less than two year's experience.
+While someone with an experience level between two and five years is expected to earn 96,000 CHF, 29% more than someone with less than two year's experience.

-Moving forward, an experience level between five and ten years lands a salary of 132,000 CHF per year, 38% more than someone with two to five years of experience.
+Moving forward, an experience level between five and ten years lands a salary of 132,000 CHF, 38% more than someone with two to five years of experience.

-Additionally, SAP Consultant whose expertise span anywhere between ten and fifteen years get a salary equivalent to 164,000 CHF per year, 24% more than someone with five to ten years of experience.
+Additionally, professionals whose expertise span anywhere between ten and fifteen years get a salary equivalent to 164,000 CHF, 24% more than someone with five to ten years of experience.

-If the experience level is between fifteen and twenty years, then the expected wage is 176,000 CHF per year, 7% more than someone with ten to fifteen years of experience.
+If the experience level is between fifteen and twenty years, then the expected wage is 176,000 CHF, 7% more than someone with ten to fifteen years of experience.

-Lastly, employees with more than twenty years of professional experience get a salary of 188,000 CHF per year, 7% more than people with fifteen to twenty years of experience.
+Lastly, employees with more than twenty years of professional experience get a salary of 188,000 CHF, 7% more than people with fifteen to twenty years of experience.

 |Certificate or Diploma|

 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
-We broke down SAP Consultant salaries by education level in order to make a comparison.
+We broke down salaries by education level for the position SAP Consultant in order to make a comparison.

-A Master's degree program or any post-graduate program in Switzerland costs anywhere from 51,600 Swiss Franc(s) to 155,000 Swiss Franc(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Switzerland costs anywhere from 51,600 CHF to 155,000 CHF and lasts approximately two years.
 That is quite an investment.